EntireTwix/CCash/README.md

 sudo ./bank <admin password> <saving frequency in minutes> <threads>
 ```

-you also have to edit the config file to add your cert locations, I personally use cert bot
+**you also have to edit the config file to add your cert locations**, I personally use cert bot

 ### Connected Services